kcp-dev/kcp-tests/README.md

         * Ensure you install Golang from a binary release [found here](https://golang.org/dl/), not with a package manager such as `dnf`
 * golint installed.
 See [Installing golint](https://github.com/golang/lint#installation)
 * Install [kubelogin](https://github.com/int128/kubelogin.git) and [KCP kubectl plugin](https://github.com/kcp-dev/kcp.git)
-      * Ensure your installed KCP kubectl plugin version is the same with the kcp service version
+      * Ensure your installed KCP kubectl plugin version is the same with the kcp service version, you could build the plugin by your self or just download the suitable version binary from [kcp release assets](https://github.com/kcp-dev/kcp/releases)
   ```
   $ git clone https://github.com/kcp-dev/kcp.git
   # E.g. Install the release-0.5 version KCP kubectl plugin